ahdis/epr-integration-cara/docs/index.md

 There are two different TLS connections with CARA INT you can test: the Syslog connection (to send ATNA messages) and the webservices connection (to send IHE requests).

+In these tests, you have to use your own certificate and private key.
+Note that they may be stored in the same _[.pem](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail)_ file.

 ### Syslog connection

 You can test the Syslog connection with `openssl`: